 Through our waste work we encourage people to recycle what they can and through our Teracycle campaigns we recycle any brand of biscuit wrappers, any type of pen, Ella baby food pouches and a selection of cleaning products.
 This raises money for our school fund and so far we have raised an astonishing £846.02!
 We also collect stamps –to support the Royal National Institute for the Blind and we collect unused spectacles for Vision Aid Overseas which recycles or re-uses the glasses in developing countries.

-Our next big project is a joint project with the Children’s Government to raise money for a toilet twinning charity.
-Hopefully we will raise enough money through activities like 'where will the chicken poop?' and 'blue for loo day' to fund the building of a toilet block for a school in Uganda.
+Our next big project was a joint project with the Children’s Government to raise money for a toilet twinning charity.
+We raised enough money through activities like 'where will the chicken poop?' and 'blue for loo day' to fund the building of a toilet block for a school in Malawi and toilets for a project in Tanzania.

 ECO LETTERS 2017/2018